stennety/mywebsite/_posts/2019-03-12-knex-vs-alternatives.md

 Working in code with a relational database can be done in different abstraction forms from writing SQL queries over using a query builder to completely abstract the type of the database by using an ORM.
 But it's not only querying a database, also migration scripts needs to be defined and managed.

-So let's have a critical look at [knex.js](https://knexjs.org/), where is it worth to use, where not and what are the alternatives.
+So let's have a critical look at [knex](https://knexjs.org/), where is it worth to use, where not and what are the alternatives.
 <!--more-->

 ## Migrations

-Here `knex.js` really shines.
+Here `knex` really shines.
 The setup with the `knexfile.js` and the commands are easy and the migrations with the definition of the schema table and their changes are readable and works smoothly.
 So there is no reason not to use it.

 An example `knexfile.js`:
 ```javascript